Welcome

 fruit salads, melon slices and a variety of dutch-oven desserts

 round out each meal.
-Wine is served each evening on all our
+Fine wines are served each evening on all our

-Oregon and Klamath trips.
+Oregon and Klamath trips wine tasting departures.
 (See Special Trips).
 In Alaska,

 we serve wine on the Tatshenshini only.
 Beer is provided for